Paige VanZant: Bare Knuckle Fighting Championship (2020–present)

 In August 2020, VanZant signed a four-bout contract to fight exclusively in the Bare Knuckle Fighting Championship reportedly worth over $1 million.

 VanZant made her debut for the promotion on February 5, 2021, against Britain Hart in the main event of BKFC: Knucklemania in Tampa, Florida.
 She lost the fight via unanimous decision.

 VanZant faced Rachael Ostovich – whom she defeated in mixed martial arts at UFC Fight Night: Cejudo vs. Dillashaw – at BKFC 19 on July 23, 2021.
 She lost the bout via unanimous decision.
+This fight earned her the Fight of the Night award.
 Following the loss, VanZant indicated her interest to resume MMA competition, speaking of her openness to join Bellator MMA.

 VanZant was scheduled to face Charisa Sigala at BKFC 27 on August 20, 2022.
-However the fight was postponed to October 15, but was ultimately cancelled a week before the event.
+However, the fight was postponed to October 15, but was ultimately cancelled a week before the event.

-Fighting style
+Misfits Boxing (2024–present)

+VanZant vs Brooke

+On April 19, 2024, it was announced that VanZant would make her professional boxing debut with Misfits Boxing on May 25 at the NRG Arena in Houston, Texas, against English OnlyFans model Elle Brooke as the headline bout for MF & DAZN: X Series 15 for the MFB women's middleweight championship.
+VanZant later revealed that she had signed a multi-fight deal with Misfits Boxing.
+The bout ended in a split draw.

+Power Slap (2024–present)

+VanZant made her slap fighting debut against Christine Volmarans at Power Slap 8 on June 28, 2024.
+She won the bout by unanimous decision.

+VanZant made her second slap fighting appearance against Chelsea Dodson on October 24, 2024 at Power Slap 9.
+The bout ended in a draw.

+VanZant faced Mikael-Michelle Brown on March 7, 2025 at Power Slap 12.
+She won the bout by unanimous decision.

+VanZant was scheduled to rematch Mikael-Michelle Brown on June 27, 2025 at Power Slap 13 for the inaugural Power Slap Flyweight Championship, however she suffered a self-described "freak" neck injury and was forced to withdraw.

+Global Fight League (2025–present)

+On January 2, 2025, it was reported that VanZant had signed with Global Fight League.
+She was scheduled to make her debut on May 25, 2025 on the main card of Dillon Danis vs Tony Ferguson in Los Angeles, California in a lightweight bout against Randi Field.
+However, all GFL events were cancelled indefinitely.